Parish Episcopal School

-Parish Episcopal School is a co-educational, college prepatory day school, serving students in PreK through 12th grade across two campuses in Dallas, Texas.
+Parish Episcopal School is a co-educational, college preparatory day school, serving students in PreK through 12th grade across two campuses in Dallas, Texas.
 As of the 2023-24 school year, enrollment is approximately 1,200 students, making it one of the largest independent schools in Dallas County.

 History

 Parish Episcopal School was founded in 1972 as Parish Day School, an outreach ministry of the Episcopal Church of the Transfiguration in Dallas.
 Led by the founding headmistress Mary Loving Blair, the school started with PreK and kindergarten, and expanded to include elementary and middle school grades at its Hillcrest campus at Hillcrest Road and Spring Valley Road.
 In 2001, the school was renamed Parish Episcopal School to reflect its broader academic mission as a college preparatory, independent school, educating students from PreK - 12th grade.
 In 2002, the school acquired the former ExxonMobil campus at Midway Road and Spring Valley Road, featuring building designed by architect I. M. Pei.
 The renovated 50-acre Midway campus opened in 2004 for 3rd through 12th grades.
 The original Hillcrest campus remains for PreK through 2nd grade.
 Dr. Matthew J. Rush, who was previously at The Kincaid School in Houston, TX, currently serves as the Parish's Allen Meyer Family Head of School.